-"I knew that if he could survive traveling 1000 miles packed into my trailer with 100 other PMU babies who were three times his size, he was meant to be yours."
-Virginia said as we made our way through her "new arrivals" corral.
-Over the years Virginia and her sister have rescued hundreds of PMU (Pregnant Mare Urine) horses and brought them down into a new life in Central Oregon.
+Virginia looked at me with her trademark smile and said, "I knew that if he could survive traveling 1,000 miles packed into my trailer with 100 other PMU babies who were three times his size, he was meant to be yours."
+Together, we made our way through her "new arrivals" corral.
+Over the years, Virginia and her sister have rescued hundreds of PMU (Pregnant Mare Urine) horses and brought them down from Canada and into a new life in Central Oregon.

-It was late in the fall and Virginia had just returned from Canada with a new load of yearlings.
-In a voice heavy with emotion, she recounted to me her latest trip.
-She spoke of how the young horses were all gathered into a large corral to make it easier for buyers to come and purchase them.
+It was late in the fall and Virginia had just returned from their annual trip with a new load of yearlings.
+In a voice heavy with emotion, she recounted to me how the young horses had all been gathered into a large corral to make it easier for buyers to come and purchase them.
 While my friends were staying at the Canadian ranch, something horrible happened.
 During the night marauding bears entered the corral of the weanling horses.
-Because the young equine were so tightly packed together they could not escape the attacking bears.
+Because the young equine were so tightly packed together, they could not escape the attacking bears.
 Many babies were killed.
-Many more were seriously wounded, others mortally so.
+Many more were seriously wounded, some mortally so.

-Of the gruesome carnage encircled in the corral, there was one foal that she just simply could not look away from.
-He was the tiniest of all.
-An infant of no more than a few weeks old.
-He should have still been by the protective side of his mother, not abandoned within a herd of mortally wounded babies.
-His hind end was seriously injured, but Virginia felt that he could recover if he was given the chance.
+Within the gruesome carnage encircled in the corral, there was one foal that she just simply could not look away from.
+He was the smallest of all, a tiny colt no more than a few weeks old.
+He should have still been by the protective side of his mother, not abandoned to die in a herd of mortally wounded babies.
+His hind end was seriously injured, but Virginia felt that he could recover if he was given a chance.
 All he needed was a chance.

-Together we carefully made our way through the resting young horses.
-My tenderhearted friend scanned the herd for the special infant that she had just told me about.
-"There he is." she said as the babies parted before us.
+Carefully making our way through the resting young horses, my tenderhearted friend scanned the herd for the special infant that she had just told me about.
+"There he is," she said as the babies parted before us.
 I was shocked by what I saw.
-He WAS tiny.
+He was tiny.
 He moved on gangly legs that seemed far too big and clumsy to be supporting such a little body.
 He was buckskin in color with the crowned head and feathered legs of a draft type.
-As he turned away from us his injuries came into full view.
-Clearly, the bear had attacked from behind by clawing into both hindquarters.
-Though both sides were injured, the left side was far more damaged with underlying structures involved.
-Individual claw marks could still be seen around an avulsion of his hamstring muscle.
+As he turned away from us, his injuries came into full view.
+Clearly, the bear had attacked him by leaping onto his back.
+Deep punctures and gashes could be seen on both shoulders.
+As the baby bolted forward, the bear slipped off the back, clawing and biting as its prey escaped.
+Though both hindquarters were severely injured, the left side had far more damaged.
+Deep individual claw marks could be seen around what looked like a large bite, resulting in an avulsion of his hamstring.

-Little Bear came to the ranch as a frightened 300-pound infant that was badly injured.
+Little Bear came to the Ranch as a frightened infant that was badly injured.
 Today, he still bears the scars of his journey through pain.
-And it is his scars that continue to challenge and encourage those who spend time with him that if he can make it through his “personal attack”, so can his human counterparts.
+And it is his scars that continue to challenge and encourage those who spend time with him that if he made it through his “personal attack,” so can his human counterparts.

-(More of Little Bears story can be read in Bridge Called Hope, page 44-56).
+(More of Little Bears story can be read in Bridge Called Hope, pages 44-56).